 Indian families and multigenerational households have always gone hand-in-hand.
 However, with young professionals flocking to metropolitan cities in the quest of making a living and the constant rise in nuclear families across the nation, the concept of living with your parents seems to be diminishing by the day.
 However, the truth remains that after you and your partner, the only people who genuinely love and care for your children are their grandparents.
 Let’s take a closer look at the importance of grandparents in children’s lives, and the role of grandparents in the Indian family.
 How they have the power to mould your child for today’s competitive world.

-We are currently living in a time that is much faster and progressive than the previous generation.
+We are currently living in a technology-driven time that is much faster and progressive than the previous generation.
 Families have evolved, and parents may not be able to spend as much time with their children when compared to the older times.
 This is when grandparents come to the rescue and make up for the quality family time that children crave.
 They provide a sense of belonging to your child and are the closest alternative to fill up yours and your partner’s shoes during the busy hours of the day.
 Whether it is dropping your child off at an after-school daycare program or indulging in fun summer activities to keep them busy, they are more than willing to be part of your little one’s life.
 That’s why grandparent’s role is so important in our Indian family.